Resource theory of heat and work with non-commuting charges: Asymptotic thermodynamics of multiple conserved quantities

 \subsection{System model, batteries and the first law}

 We consider a system being in contact with a bath and suitable batteries, with a total Hilbert space $Q=S\otimes B\otimes W_1\otimes \cdots \otimes W_c$, consisting of many non-interacting subsystems; namely, the work system, the thermal bath and $c$ battery systems with Hilbert spaces ${S}$, ${B}$ and ${W}_j$ for $j=1,\ldots,c$, respectively.
 We call the $j$-th battery system the $j$-type battery as it is designed to absorb $j$-type work.
 The work system and the thermal bath have respectively the charges $A_{S_j}$ and $A_{B_j}$ for all $j$, but $j$-type battery has only one nontrivial charge $A_{W_j}$, and all its other charges are zero because it is meant to store only the $j$-th charge.
+We note that $S$, $B$ and $W_j$s are different Hilbert spaces, so the charges of their corresponding systems can be different as well.
 The total charge is the sum of the charges of the sub-systems $A_j=A_{S_j}+A_{B_j}+A_{W_j}$ for all $j$.
 Furthermore, for a charge $A$, let $\Sigma(A)=\lambda_{\max}(A)-\lambda_{\min}(A)$ denote the spectral diameter, where $\lambda_{\max}(A)$ and $\lambda_{\min}(A)$ are the largest and smallest eigenvalues of the charge $A$, respectively.
 We assume that the total spectral diameter of the work system and the thermal bath is bounded by the spectral diameter of the battery, that is $\Sigma(A_{S_j})+\Sigma(A_{B_j}) \leq \Sigma(A_{W_j})$ for all $j$; this assumption ensures that the batteries can absorb or release charges for transformations.